Causal Effect of Functional Treatment: Identification of the Average Dose-Response Functional

-Assumption 1 is a natural extension of the classical identification assumption in the literature of scalar treatment effect \citep{Rosenbaum1983,Hirano2004,Kennedy2017} to the context of a functional treatment variable.
-The positivity condition (iv) in Assumption 1 is different from that widely used for identifying the scalar treatment effect, where the generalized propensity score, defined by the probability density of the treatment variable conditional on the confounding covariates, is required to be positive.
-However, the probability and the conditional probability density functions of functional data, i.e., $f_{Z}$ and $f_{Z| \mathbf{X}}$, generally do not exist \citep{Delaigle2010}.
-To circumvent this problem, we impose the positivity condition for the conditional density $f_{\mathbf{X}|Z}$, which is well defined.
+Assumption 1 is a natural extension of the classical identification assumption in the literature on the scalar treatment effect to the context of a functional treatment variable.
+In particular, we focus on cross-sectional studies where the interval $\mathcal{T}$ does not represent a time interval and there is no dynamic confounding effect.
+To circumvent the problem of the nonexistent probability density function of functional data, the positivity condition (iv) is imposed on $f_{X|Z}$ instead of $f_{Z|X}$.